nobodyisnobody/write-ups/RealWorldCTF.2022/pwn/Shellfind/README.md

 one, to list files via `getdents` and export the result via the already opened udp socket..to locate the flag on the remote filesystem

-another one, to exfiltrate it via the openened udp port too..
+another one, to exfiltrate the flag file via the openened udp port too..

 and that's all